Joint Learning of Linear Time-Invariant Dynamical Systems

 wherein the regressors $x_m(t)$ are drawn from some distribution $\Dcal_m$, and $y_m(t)$ is the response.
-Assume that $x_m(t),y_m(t)$ are independent for all $m,t$.
-Now, the sample covariance matrix $\Sigma_m$ for each system does not depoend on $A_m$.
+Assume that $\left( x_m(t),y_m(t) \right)$ are independent as $m,t$ vary.
+Now, the sample covariance matrix $\Sigma_m$ for each system does not {depend} on $A_m$.
 Hence, the error for the joint estimator is not affected by the block-sizes in the Jordan decomposition of $A_m$.
 Therefore, in this setting, joint learning always leads to improved per-system error rates, as long as the necessary conditions $k < d^2$ and $k < M$ hold.